 A 5-week series of new, internationally renowned films from around the world is offered in late January to early March.

 Students have the opportunity to publish their own creative work in a foreign language.
-In 2017, the journal migrated from print to digital format as the Allegheny College International Blog.
+In 2018, the Phi Sigma Iota language honor society assumed leadership of the journal and launched a stunning new website.